amolathavale/boilerplate/README.md

-# Boilerplate for React, Node Express, Babel, Webpack in ES6
+# Boilerplate for React, Node Express

 ### To install and run